 - Unhygienic work conditions:

-Few years ago, I was producing a collection in CA. The agent I had contracted to help me place the productions in different factories around LA kept trying to prevent me from visiting the actual factories.
+Few years ago, I was producing a collection in LA.
+The agent I had contracted to help me place the productions in different factories, kept trying to prevent me from visiting the actual factories.
 I insisted many times and finally I was able to visit them.
 I will never forget when I entered this factory, where all around me was dirt, scraps of fabrics, and other materials on the floors, and workstations.
 Everything looked disorganized, dirty, and displaced.
 To my surprised, in one of the rooms, I saw a baby girl not older than one year old, she was by herself and crying.
 I asked the manager, why was the baby there, by herself.
 I shared my concern of how dirty everything looked around the baby.
 That was evidently not a place for a child.
-They told me she was a child of one of the workers, and nothing else was said about it, in fact, they did not like me asking about the condition of the factory, and about the baby being there.
+They told me she was a child of one of the workers, and nothing else was said about it, in fact, they did not like when I asked about the condition of the factory, and about the baby being there.
+I know it wasn’t my business, but it was then when I decided not to do business with these factories.

 That day I visited about five factories around LA and most of them had poor environmental conditions.
 My productions did not achieve the level of quality I needed, and this is when I lost all confident in US factories, especially the ones in LA.